JuliaClimate/IndividualDisplacements.jl/docs/src/workflow.md

 As documented in the **examples**, the typical worflow is:

+1. set up `FlowFields`
-1. set up the `Individuals` data structure
+1. set up `Individuals`
-1. displace them via `∫!`
+1. displace them (📌, 🚄, `∫!`)
-1. post-process / analyze / plot
+1. record and post-process (🔴, 🔧)
 1. go back to `2` and continue

-The velocity interpolation funtions (🚄 used in step 2; documented below) interpolate gridded output to positions 📌.
-Steps `3` and `4` are optional.
-Step `2` also provides the option to post-process results recorded in 🔴 when `∫!` calls 🔧 before updating positions 📌.
+The velocity interpolation funtions (🚄 used in step 3; documented below) interpolate gridded output to positions 📌, and `∫!` integrates over time.

+Steps `4` and `5` are optional.
+Step `3` also readily provides the option to post-process results recorded in 🔴 when `∫!` calls 🔧 before updating positions 📌.
 Since 🔴 is in the [DataFrames](https://juliadata.github.io/DataFrames.jl/latest/) tabular format, it is easily manipulated or plotted.

-Ingestion of time varying flow fields, three-dimensional ocean trajectory simulations, process oriented configurations, as well as plotting and data formats are further documented via the **examples**.
+**See the examples** for more documentation regarding the ingestion of time varying flow fields, three-dimensional ocean trajectory simulations, process oriented configurations, as well as plotting and data formats.

 ## Core Functions